abmoRobotics/abmoRobotics/README.md

 ### Hello 👋

-- 👨‍💼 I am a robotics master student from Aalborg University in Denmark, currently working on my master thesis in learning-based mapless navigation using reinforcement learning.
+- 👨‍💼 I am a PhD student from Aalborg University in Denmark, with a background in Robotics, AI & learning-based navigation using reinforcement learning.
 -  📖 I'm a passionate about artificial intelligence, reinforcement learning, and scaling these systems to generalize to real-world robotic applications.

 <h3 align="left">📫 Contact with me:</h3>